mohamedmansour/so.cl-notifications-extension/README.md

 So.cl Notifications for Google+ Chrome Extension
 ---------------------------------------

-See what’s happening on So.cl with the So.cl Notifications extension.
+See whatï¿½s happening on So.cl with the So.cl Notifications extension.

 When you have a new notification in so.cl, the extension will turn grey and show you how many notifications you have.
 Once you click on that button, the